Get to Know Malachi

 Malachi Plumer is a thriving Roadrunner who’s making the most of his opportunities at UTSA.
 Malachi is a recipient of the Distinguished Presidential Scholarship, and is a member of the Honors College.
-He’s working hard towards a Bold Future in the field of Kinesiology.
+He’s working hard towards a Bold Future in the field of Kinesiology and plans to graduate in 2026.
 Read on to learn more about Malachi.

 There were many things about UTSA that Malachi was looking for in his college experience.
 UTSA’s status as a Hispanic Serving Institution guaranteed a diverse and inclusive community, its Kinesiology program was a perfect fit, and it provided an exciting environment in a new city.
 “I chose UTSA because it was a new environment for me” said Malachi.